Structural Parameterizations for Two Bounded Degree Problems Revisited: Treewidth and Maximum Degree

 Now, suppose that $\beta_p > 0$, for some block gadget $\hat{B}_{i,j}$ of index $p$.
 Then we will show that $\alpha_p \neq \alpha_{p+1}$.
 Suppose that this is not the case.
 Then, it holds that $\gamma_p + \alpha_{p + 1} \geq \Delta \iff \gamma_p + \alpha_p \geq \Delta$, which implies that $\beta_p \leq 0$, contradiction.

-Since we have $\kappa_2 = (2\Delta+1) n + 1$ repetitions of the whole construction, due to the pigeonhole principle, there is a copy $G_\pi$, for which all the deletions happening in the block gadgets of $P^{G_\pi}_i$ are mapped to the same non-invalid assignment.
+Since we have $\kappa_2 = (2\Delta+1) n + 1$ repetitions of the whole construction, due to the pigeonhole principle, there is a copy $G_\pi$, for which all the deletions happening in the block gadgets of $P^{G_\pi}_i$ are mapped to the same non-invalid assignment (this is indeed a non-invalid assignment, since $\beta_p = 0$).
 Moreover, since for every constraint gadget $\hat{C}^{G_\pi}_j$ exactly $s(c_j) - 1$ vertices are included in $S$, and each such gadget has a clique of size $s(c_j)$, each vertex of which has $\Delta$ leaves attached, $S$ cannot contain any leaves from $\hat{C}^{G_\pi}_j$. \end{claimproof}